Dharaneesh0205/Handwritten-Digit-Recognition-Comparing-CNN-and-KNN/README.md

 - Implement data augmentation for the CNN to improve robustness.
 - Explore the use of hybrid models that combine CNN and KNN techniques for enhanced performance.

----

-This description provides a comprehensive overview of the project, detailing the objectives, methodology, and expected outcomes while clearly comparing CNN and KNN.